JoshuaGrams/philtre2d/doc/engine/scene-tree.md

 Create a scene tree with `SceneTree(layer_groups, [default_layer])`.
 It passes its arguments to the [`drawOrder`](draw-order.md) constructor.
 Call `scene:update(dt)` from `love.update`.
 Call `scene:updateTransforms()` and `scene:draw(layer_group_names)` from `love.draw`.

 Other than that, all you need to use the scene tree are `scene:add(object, [parent])`, and `scene:remove(object)`.
 All objects in the scene tree should extend Object.
-The scene tree is dependent on some of Object's properties and methods, particularly `call`, `updateTransform`, and `_to_world`.
+The scene tree is dependent on some of Object's properties and methods, particularly `call`, `updateTransform`, and `_toWorld`.

-Each scene tree creates its own draw order, which can be accessed at `scene.draw_order`.
+Each scene tree creates its own draw order, which can be accessed at `scene.drawOrder`.

 Functions
 ---------